Mathnawi

-Mathnawi poems have been written in Persian, Arabic, Turkish, Kurdish and Urdu cultures.
+Mathnawi poems have been written in Arabic, Persian, Turkish, Kurdish and Urdu cultures.
 Certain Persian mathnawi poems, such as Rumi's Masnavi, have had a special religious significance in Sufism.
 Other influential writings include the poems of Ghazali and ibn Arabi.
-Mathnawis are closely tied to Islamic theology, philosophy, and legends, and cannot be understood properly without knowledge about it.
+Mathnawis are closely tied to Islamic theology, philosophy, and legends, and cannot be understood properly without knowledge of it.

 Arabic mathnawi

-Arabic mathnawi poetry, also known as muzdawij (مزدوج – lit. 'doubled', referring to the internal rhyme scheme of the lines), was popularized during the Abbasid era.
+Arabic mathnawi poetry, also known as muzdawij (مزدوج, referring to the internal rhyme scheme of the lines), was popularized during the Abbasid era.
 Unlike the older poetic styles in Arabic, mathnawi verses are not monorhymes.
-Instead, they include an internal rhyme scheme within each verse (or بيت bayt) with an extensive use of alliteration and follow a specific meter.
-Arabic mathnawi poetry is similar to the Persian, Urdu and Turkish equivalents, though with one major difference: most muzdawij poems follow an aaa/bbb/ccc pattern, while the other mathnawi poems follow an aa/bb/cc pattern.
+Instead, they include an internal rhyme scheme within each verse (or بيت) with an extensive use of alliteration and follow a specific meter.
+Arabic mathnawi poetry is similar to the Persian, Kurdish, Urdu and Turkish equivalents, though with one major difference: most muzdawij poems follow an aaa/bbb/ccc pattern, while the other mathnawi poems follow an aa/bb/cc pattern.

 Persian masnavi

 Persian masnavi poems strictly adhere to a meter of 11 syllables (occasionally ten).
-While the length of a masnavi is not prescribed and is therefore unlimited, most of the better known masnavi are within a range of 2,000–9,000 verses).
+While the length of a masnavi is not prescribed and is therefore unlimited, most of the better known masnavi are within a range of 2,000–9,000 verses.
 The first known masnavi poem was written during the Samanid period (4th–10th centuries).
 Despite certain dates indicating a possibility otherwise, modern scholars believe that it is a continuation of an Iranian verse form, not of its Arabic counterpart.
-(Note: There is some debate, as the word masnavi is derived from Arabic, but most scholars believe that the Persians coined the word themselves.)
+(Note: There is some debate, as the word "mathnawi" is derived from Arabic, but most scholars believe that the Persians coined the word themselves.)

 Masnavi are usually associated with the didactic and romantic genres, but are not limited to them.
 There is a great variety among Persian masnavi, but there are several conventions that can help a reader recognize a masnavi poem.
 Most masnavi have a distinction between the introductory and body paragraphs (although it is not always easy to determine where that is), praise of the one God and prayers, a eulogy of the Prophet, reflections on the value of poetry, and occasionally a description of an object as a significant symbol.

-Certain Persian masnavi have had a special religious significance in Sufism, such as Rumi's Masnavi-i Ma'nawi, which consists of 6 books/25,000 verses and which has been used in prayer among many Sufi's, such as the Whirling Dervishes.
+Certain Persian masnavis have had a special religious significance in Sufism, such as Rumi's Masnawi-i Ma'nawi, which consists of 6 books/25,000 verses and has been used in prayer among many Sufis, such as the Whirling Dervishes.
 While some Islamic legalists find the practice unconscionable, the Sufi scholar and jurist Abu Hamid al-Ghazali supported the use of poetry as worship.

-In the 21st century, Ahmad NikTalab has been one of the expert poets of Persian masnawi.
+In the 21st century, Ahmad NikTalab has been one of the expert poets of Persian masnavi.